 If you are experiencing suicidal thoughts or behaviours or a mental health crisis please call 911 or contact a professional in your community immediately.
-The below blog is solely intended to remove mental health stigma, help you and yours find resources, and bring attention to May being Mental Health Month.
+The below blog is solely intended to remove mental health stigma, help you and yours find resources, and bring attention to World Mental Health Day.

-Mental Health Month could not come at a more crucial time.
-As we continue to deal with the effects of Covid-19, now more than ever, taking care of our own and our loved ones’ mental health is paramount.
+World Mental Health Day is October 10 and it could not come at a more crucial time.
+We have weathered over six months of a continuing global pandemic.
+Now more than ever, taking care of our own and our loved ones’ mental health is paramount.
 Did you know Mental Health Services is a searchable category on Yelp, with businesses there for you in your community?
 We’re here.

 Below are some tips, online resources and top rated spots around North America that are here to help you during this unprecedented time.